ddaaggeett/ddaaggeett/src/pc/index.md

 Why this?

-My final semester of undergrad introduced me to computer logic in practice.
+My final semester of undergrad introduced me to computer logic in practical application.
 I used [MATLAB](https://matlabacademy.mathworks.com/?s_tid=acb_tut) to calculate analyses of multivariate data in truss structures.
-For me, along with linear algebra, it was fundamental to understanding the purpose of a computer.
-My introductory C++ coursework did no such thing.
+Fortunately I was simultaneously being introduced to linear algebra (theory).
+For me, it was fundamental to understanding the purpose of a computer.
+My introductory C++ coursework without a real use-case did no such thing.

 Ever since I've been on a never-ending rollercoaster of discovery.
+___

+Any questions, please ask one [here](https://github.com/ddaaggeett/ddaaggeett/issues/new/choose).